Andrzej Tkocz

 Andrzej Tkocz (born 28 September 1951) is a former international speedway rider from Poland.
+He earned 18 international caps for the Poland national speedway team.

 Speedway career

+Tkocz toured the United Kingdom during Poland's 1973 tour when the Poles created significant interest over their fearless riding styles.

 Tkocz won a bronze medal at the Speedway World Team Cup in the 1974 Speedway World Team Cup.

 He rode in the top tier of British Speedway from 1978 to 1979, riding for Poole Pirates.